ilg-physics-ucsb/physics3l-manual/Lab4Week2-Resonance/Lab4Week2-Resonance.md

 5. Once you are confident that you can identify the resonances, push the inner tube completely inside the outer tube.
 6. Slide the inner tube out until you hear the first resonance.
 Spend a moment trying to make sure you are really at the maximum volume by slightly adjusting the length.
 7. Measure the length of your tube.

+::: Question
+a) Is the uncertainty larger, smaller, or the same as a direct length measurement of the tube? (i.e. How does the uncertainty of the length of the tube while resonating, compare to the uncertainty in your measuring tool?) **Hint:** How certain are you that you have length *exactly* at a resonate boundary condition?

+b) What factors contribute to the uncertainty?

+c) What is the uncertainty in your resonate length measurement?
+:::

-8. In a table record the length of the tube and the segment.
+9. In a table record the length of the tube and the segment.
 This first segment will just be $n=1$.
-9. Repeat steps $6$ - $8$ measuring the tube at each resonant and increasing $n$ by one.
+10. Repeat steps $6$ - $8$ measuring the tube at each resonant and increasing $n$ by one.
 Do this until you have fully extended your telescoping pipe.

-::: Question
-a) What is the uncertainty in your resonate length measurement?

-b) Is it larger, smaller, or the same as a direct measurement of the tube?

-c) What factors contribute to the uncertainty?
-:::

 :::